-- Name.
-Name of the LDAP/AD Authentication Resource. - Read Credential.
+- UPN.
+"User principal name."
+The value that displays in the SL1 user interface and in the logs.
+If you select user principal name in the User Display Name field, then the value from this field displays in the SL1 user interface and in the logs.
+This field is blank by default for all existing (pre-11.2.1) authentication resources, but can be manually updated.
+For new authentication resources, enter one of the following: - o e-mail address.
+Displays the user's email address in the SL1 user interface and in the logs. - user principal name.
+Displays the value from the UPN field on this page in the SL1 user interface and in the logs. - Read Credential.
 Credential that allows SL1 to read data from an LDAP or Active Directory server.
 Select from a list of all LDAP and Active Directory credentials to which you have access.
 If this field has been set to a credential to which you do not have access, this field will display the value Restricted Credential.
 If you set this field to a different credential, the entry for Restricted Credential will be removed from the field; you will not be able to re-align the field with the Restricted Credential. - Write Credential.
 Credential that allows SL1 to write data to an LDAP or Active Directory server.
 Select from a list of all LDAP and Active Directory credentials to which you have access.
 If this field has been set to a credential to which you do not have access, this field will display the value Restricted Credential.
 If you set this field to a different credential, the entry for Restricted Credential will be removed from the field; you will not be able to re-align the field with the Restricted Credential.